Commemoration

 Parks Canada will support the Minister of Environment and Climate Change and Minister responsible for the Parks Canada while Bill C-23, Historic Places of Canada Act, goes through the Parliamentary process.

-Parks Canada continues to engage with Indigenous partners, seeking their input and feedback on the renewed Parks Canada's Cultural Resource Management Policy.
-In the winter of 2024, the final version of the Cultural Resource Management Policy is expected to move to the official approval stage.
-The same applies to the Directive for the Management of Geographical Names in Parks Canada administered places.
+Parks Canada will continue to engage Indigenous partners to seek their input on the renewed Cultural Resource Management Policy and other cultural heritage policy instruments.
+In the summer of 2024, the final version of the Cultural Resource Management Policy is expected to move to the official approval stage.
+The Directive for the Management of Geographical Names in Parks Canada Administered Places is expected to be approved in fiscal year 2024 to 2025.
 In addition, in 2024, work on other related policy tools, such as the Cultural Resource Management Directive, will be initiated or continued.

 New nominations about the Indigenous histories and legacies of residential schools in Canada continue to be received by the Secretariat of the Historic Sites and Monuments Board of Canada.
 Eligible nominations will be considered for potential national historic designations, with an average processing time of 2 years.
-Parks Canada continues to engage directly with Indigenous organizations and communities through meetings and workshops to discuss approaches to respectful commemoration, and to identify new nominations related to commemorating the legacy of residential schools.
-A workshop is being planned for the winter of 2024 in northern Canada.
+Parks Canada continues to engage directly with Indigenous organizations and communities through meetings and gatherings to discuss approaches to respectful commemoration, and to identify new nominations related to commemorating the legacy of residential schools.

 Some designations and their commemorative plaques include colonial, dated or insensitive content that does not accurately reflect what is known about the country's history today.
 A number of existing designations related to residential schools and Indigenous history have since been revised and others are currently being reviewed.
 To find out more, please visit: Reviews of existing designations.